-The Windows Azure SDK team has been working hard to finish up more of the Windows Azure Management Libraries so you can use .NET code to manage your Windows Azure resources, and today’s blog will highlight one of the newest additions to the WAML stack.
-Today I’ll introduce you to the Windows Azure SQL Database Management Library.
-We released the SQL Management Library this week, and it’s loaded with features for managing your Windows Azure SQL Databases.
-Like the rest of the management libraries, the SQL library provides most of the functionality you’d previously only been able to do using the Windows Azure portal, so you’ll be able to write .NET code to do pretty much any level of automation against your SQL databases and servers.
+The Azure SDK team has been working hard to finish up more of the Azure Management Libraries so you can use .NET code to manage your Azure resources, and today’s blog will highlight one of the newest additions to the WAML stack.
+Today I’ll introduce you to the Azure SQL Database Management Library.
+We released the SQL Management Library this week, and it’s loaded with features for managing your Azure SQL Databases.
+Like the rest of the management libraries, the SQL library provides most of the functionality you’d previously only been able to do using the Azure portal, so you’ll be able to write .NET code to do pretty much any level of automation against your SQL databases and servers.

 Here’s a list of some of the features supported by the new SQL library:

 - Create, update, delete, and list your Azure SQL Servers

 - Create, update, delete, and list your Azure SQL Databases

 - Create, update, delete, and list your Azure SQL Servers’ Firewall Rules